VulpixGlow/glowintheblue/README.md

 - User and groups can see their statistics of time accrued in each category of activities

-- User can visualize statistics in the form of a dynamtic pie chart or timeline
+- User can visualize statistics in the form of a dynamic pie chart or timeline

 - Phone will vibrate when timer is complete